 Learn how to make paper snowflakes in this step-by-step tutorial.
 Making snowflakes out of paper is a fun activity for any age and only requires basic supplies that you will have around the house.
 To make 3D paper snowflakes, all you need is some white paper (copy paper is ideal), scissors, tape and a stapler.
 And for 2D paper snowflakes, you need even less!
 Just white paper and some scissors.

 Making paper snowflakes is a fantastic last-minute decoration that anyone can make, as the simple patterns only take a few minutes to make.
+Try our how to make a paper snowflake video tutorial below.

 There are limitless paper snowflake patterns you can try, and it’s fun to experiment with different variations.
 If you want to design your own, grab a pencil and sketch out some random patterns onto your snowflake wedge (more about that below), and see what paper snowflake patterns you come up with!
 And because they are so quick (and cheap!) to make, once you’ve learnt how to make paper snowflakes, you can create a whole snow flurry inside your house.